-The University is the general partner of UTSC Residence Limited Partnership, which owns Harmony Commons, a 746-bed student residence situated at the University's Scarborough Campus.
-Harmony Commons was constructed by the University at a cost of \$144 million and accounted for within construction in progress in capital assets (note 6).
-Construction of Harmony Commons was completed during the year and subsequently sold to UTSC Residence Limited Partnership for \$147 million.
+The University is the General Partner of UTSC Residence Limited Partnership, which owns Harmony Commons, a 746-bed student residence situated at the University's Scarborough Campus.
+Harmony Commons was constructed by the University at a cost of \$144 million and sold in 2024 to UTSC Residence Limited Partnership for \$147 million.

-The University, as general partner, will receive a portion of the profits of UTSC Residence Limited Partnership at a future date based on a profit-sharing formula defined in the limited partnership agreement.
+The University, as General Partner, will receive a portion of the profits of UTSC Residence Limited Partnership at a future date based on a profit-sharing formula defined in the limited partnership agreement.
 The University's interest in UTSC Residence Limited Partnership is accounted for in these consolidated financial statements using the equity method; therefore, the University recognizes its share of UTSC Residence Limited Partnership's excess of revenues over expenses in its consolidated statement of operations and as an investment on the consolidated balance sheet.

 The following financial information for UTSC Residence Limited Partnership was prepared in accordance with Canadian accounting standards for private enterprises.
 Any differences in the reporting framework are not material to the University's consolidated financial statements.
-Separate financial statements are prepared for UTSC Residence Limited Partnership (as at and for the year ended December 31, 2023).
+Separate financial statements are prepared for UTSC Residence Limited Partnership (as at and for the year ended December 31, 2024).

-December 31,
+December 31, 2024 December 31, 2023

-2023

-(unaudited)

-Total assets 166
+Total assets 174 166

-Total liabilities 104
+Total liabilities 101 104

-Partners equity 62
+Partners equity 73 62

-Revenues 17
+Revenues 10 17

-Expenses -
+Expenses 5 -

-Net income for the year 17
+Net income for the year 5 17

-As at December 31, 2023, the University has not yet benefited in the profit-sharing formula defined in the limited partnership agreement and as such, no amounts have been recorded in these consolidated financial statements as the University's share of the net income.
+As at December 31, 2024, the University has not yet benefited in the profit-sharing formula defined in the limited partnership agreement and as such, no amounts have been recorded in these consolidated financial statements as the University's share of the net income.